mykeels/x-microfrontends/README.md

 - directly on the route with [MicrofrontendScreen](./microfrontends/src/components/MicrofrontendScreen/README.md), making them a route-level slot.
   - To specify routes, you would use the `slots.routes` property of the microfrontend-manifest.json file, which works:
     - just the same as other slots,
-    - and lets you add a `"route": "/explore/*"` property, specifying its route.
+    - except it requires a `"route": "/explore/*"` property, specifying its route.
   - You can get away with having one route slot that resides in the root, especially if your exposed app includes its own BrowserRouter and handles its own navigation, relying on the `navigate` [mount prop](#what-are-mount-props) when it needs to navigate to a route controlled by its parent.
   - Or you can choose to expose an app per route.
     - just the same as other slots,